OBOFoundry/OBOFoundry.github.io/ontology/mondo.md

    is_canonical: true
  - id: mondo.obo
    title: obo-format edition
    description: As OWL, but omits equivalence axioms. xrefs can be used as proxy for equivalence.
-Uses MONDO IDs
+Uses Mondo IDs
    format: obo
    derived_from: mondo.owl
  - id: mondo.json